Legal remedies in Germany for disputes between authorities and an economic operator

 In the case of disputes between authorities and an economic operator, two different legal remedies can be undertaken, depending on the starting situation: objection, with subsequent action if necessary, or appeal.

-If an economic operator opposes a decision made by an administrative authority, this decision regularly represents an administrative act within the meaning of Section 35 of the Administrative Procedures Law VwVfG.
+A market access restricting decision made by an administrative authority regularly represents an administrative act within the meaning of Section 35 of the Administrative Procedures Law VwVfG.
 Against this act, the concerning operator may lodge an objection within one month – within one year if there was no instruction concerning time and manner of objecting the decision – after announcement of the administrative act (Section 70 (1) of the Administrative Courts Order, VwGO).
-The objection has to be lodged in writing, or as a recording rtanscript, with the authority that has adopted the administrative act.
+The objection has to be lodged in writing, in electronic form according to §3a Section 2 VwVfG or as a recording rtanscript, with the authority that has adopted the administrative act.

 If the authority's measure lies in the declaration of an administrative offence committed by the economic operator, and this declaration takes the form of an administrative order imposing a fine, the legal remedy available is an appeal.